krishnagopika/trng-1903-1904/week-4/day1.md

 **Public Cloud**
-- Cloud resources and services are hosted and managed by a third-party cloud provider (e.g., Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform).
+- Cloud resources and services are hosted and managed by a third-party cloud provider (ex: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform).
 - Users access these resources over the internet on a pay-as-you-go or subscription basis.

 **Private Cloud**